Educator and other Youth-Serving Professionals Restorative Practices Sessions

-Sessions are designed to promote well-being, growth, and educational equity to nurture the full potential of educational practitioners, schools, and communities.
+The Replenish Series: Let’s Grow sessions were designed to promote well-being, growth, and educational equity to nurture the full potential of educational practitioners, schools, and communities.

 Unpacking Trauma and Adverse Childhood Experiences

+Held Jan.
+9, 2024.
 It is important to reflect on and develop a deeper understanding of historical, collective, and individual trauma.
 How does trauma and Adverse Childhood Experiences (ACEs) impact learning and well-being?
-In this virtual workshop, educators and youth service providers will develop a deeper
+In this virtual workshop, educators and youth service providers will develop a deeper understanding of trauma and ACEs from interdisciplinary perspectives including the arts.
+Equity centered strategies to support students and families will be shared.

-Building Healing-Centered Learning Environments
+Building Healing- Centered Learning Environments

+Held Nov.
+21, 2023.
 The prevalence and rise of trauma and Adverse Childhood Experiences (ACEs) and the importance of intentionally promoting healing in schools and communities merit our immediate attention.
 How can we help to address and prevent trauma?
-How can we promote healing-centered engagement in
+How can we promote healing-centered engagement in our schools and communities?
+In this virtual workshop, educators and youth service providers will explore promising practices that prevent and address trauma, and actively support healing.

 Meet our instructor, Rajni Shankar-Brown, Ph.D.